jet2jet/dts-pack/README.md

 #### --entry, -e (string)

 Specifies the entry module name to expose exported entities.
-This is treated as a source name of the project, so the name must be the relative path name from the root source directory.
+This is treated as a source file name of the project.
+If the path is relative, the path is treated as referring from the root source directory (from `baseUrl` or the project directory).
 If an extension is omitted, `.ts` will be appended.

 #### --moduleName, -m (string)